Brindley Bank Aqueduct

 Brindley's aqueducts are characterised by being very broad and sturdy structures because they had to withstand the weight of water as well as the mass of clay puddle used to contain it.
 The canal was designed to follow the natural contours of the land as much as possible and at this point the river Trent should have been crossed on the slant.
 Instead, the crossing was made at 90º because the technology to build skew arches, that could transmit lateral thrust to the abutments, had not been developed at that time.
 Consequently, Brindley always made river crossings at 90° and in this instance the canal also has a 90° bend in it at one end.

-Although this aqueduct is substantial it was not the longest that he built on the Trent and Mersey Canal.
-His longest was the nine-arched aqueduct, which takes the canal over the river Dove at Clay Mills, near Burton-upon-Trent, Staffordshire.
+Although Brindley Bank Aqueduct is noteworthy, it was not the longest that Brindley built on the Trent and Mersey Canal.

 Hazelhurst Aqueduct